merlijn-sebrechts/merlijn.sebrechts.be/content/blog/2022-09-05-wasm-k8s-controllers.md

 * [The runtime](https://github.com/IBCNServices/wasm-operator) and [the modifications to kube-rs](https://github.com/IBCNServices/kube-rs) are available on Github.
 * We published [a preprint of the paper introducing this prototype at IEEE CloudNet 2022](https://arxiv.org/abs/2209.01077).
+* The [raw results and analysis code](https://github.com/IBCNServices/wasm-operator-results) is available on GitHub.
 * For even more information, read [Tim Ramlot's master's thesis about this framework](https://lib.ugent.be/fulltxt/RUG01/003/063/694/RUG01-003063694_2022_0001_AC.pdf).

 ## Acknowledgements